SoloVid/Thy/notes.md

     return { field1, field2 }
 })()
 ```
-But it could be optimized to the more colloquial TypeScript:
+But it could be optimized to the more idiomatic TypeScript:
 ```typescript
 const myObj = {
     field1: 1,